I tried to take it down time and again, honest, I did… but it just kept popping back up:

 “No!
 Goddamnit, Hand, you’re asleep, you idiot!
 Move back and let me get in this position before you get us all in trouble!”

 I swapped with the LT and fussed with my rifle for a bit.
 When I looked back up, there was the LT out cold and snoring like a charging bull.
-My God, he was flat on his back, his feet were facing outside the perimeter where typical your head is supposed to be.
+My God, he was flat on his back, his feet were facing outside the perimeter where typically your head is supposed to be.
 Both hands were out to his sides like he was making a snow angel.
 His rifle was balanced on his tummy, rocking back and forth and rising up and down with his breathing.

 “Great job, LT… we’re all saved now.”
 I thought to myself.

 Fancying myself a soon-to-be Green Beret, I thought to try my hand at a little lying/cheating.
 I pulled a small copy of the New Testament from my cargo pocket, opened it, and bowed my head over it to sleep.
-While I slept, one of the cadres came to me and kicked my boots:
+While I slept, one of the cadre came to me and kicked my boots:

 “What the hell are you doing over here, mister??”